JehadAlqurashi/HitURL/README.md

 # Glory-Project

-Get Ip Server And Find Admin panel
+Get Ip Server And Find Admin panel And search for the shell

 ### Version: 0.3